People

 Basel Abu Jamous

-Basel worked on the molecular mechanisms of C4 photosynthesis and development of bioinformatic methods for gene expression analysis.
+Basel developed novel bioinformatic methods for gene expression analysis.

 Michael Dunne

-Michael is worked on new ways to annotate genome sequences.
+Michael worked on new ways to annotate genome sequences.

 Ursula Flores-Perez